awslabs/stable-diffusion-aws-extension/docs/en/developer-guide/api.md

 ## 4. Do Inference
 ![Do Inference](../images/do-inference.png)
-After Sagemaker endpoint is in inService status, you can call [/inference-api/inference](#inference-l2-api) to do the txt2image or image2image inference.
+After Sagemaker endpoint is in InService status, you can call [/inference/v2](#inference-l2-api) to do the txt2image or image2image inference.
 You specify the endpoint name in "sagemaker_endpoint" parameter in the post body of the request.
-Other required parameters are located in [/inference-api/inference](#inference-l2-api).
+Other required parameters are located in [/inference/v2](#inference-l2-api).

-[/inference-api/inference](#inference-l2-api) will return following json structure to client:
+[/inference/v2](#inference-l2-api) will return following json structure to client:
 ```json
 {
   "inference_id": "XXXXXXX",